splunk/public-o11y-docs/logs/processors.rst

 .. _json-processor:

-Create a JSON Processor
+Create a JSON processor
 --------------------------------------------------------------------------------

-To create a JSON Processor, follow these steps:
+To create a JSON processor, follow these steps:

 #.
 To apply your new rule to only a subset of incoming logs, click :guilabel:`Add Filter` and add a keyword or field.
 The new rule will apply only to logs matching this filter.
 Pipeline Management only applies the new processor to log events that match this filter.
 #.
 Preview your rule to ensure that Pipeline Management is extracting the correct field values.